Abuse, Neglect, and Exploitation of Vulnerable Adults in Georgia

 Long-Term Care Ombudsman

-• If you or someone you know needs an advocate in any of the long-term care facilities, contact the local Long-Term Care Ombudsman who is authorized to advocate for residents in any licensed long-term care setting.
-To find your local long-term care ombudsman, call 1-866-552-4464 or call the Office of State Long-term Care Ombudsman at (404) 463-8383 or 1-888-454-5826.
+• If you or someone you know needs an advocate in any of the long-term care facilities, contact the local long-term care ombudsman who is authorized to advocate for residents in any licensed long-term care setting.
+To find your local long-term care ombudsman, call 1-866-552-4464 option “5” or call the Office of State Long-term Care Ombudsman at 404-463-8383.